Separating Ansatz Discovery from Deployment on Larger Problems: Reinforcement Learning for Modular Circuit Design: Background

 Despite their potential, VQAs face several critical challenges.
 A particularly significant obstacle is the emergence of \textit{barren plateaus}~\citep{mcclean_2018, arrasmith_2021, arrasmith_2022, cerezo_2021_bp, holmes_2022, larocca_2022, volkoff_2021}, regions in the parameter space where the gradient of the cost function vanishes exponentially with the number of qubits.
 This phenomenon limits the effectiveness of optimization methods causing the training to stall and making it difficult to converge to high-quality solutions.
 Another major challenge lies in designing effective ansatzes that balance the need for sufficient exploration of the solution space with the requirement of being easily trainable.
 A well-designed ansatz should exhibit limited circuit depth and gate count, be compatible with the native gate set and connectivity of the target hardware, and possess sufficient expressiveness to capture optimal or near-optimal solutions~\citep{sim_2019, qin_2023, wurtz_2021, du_2020, brozzi_2024}.

 To address these challenges, several ansatz design strategies have been proposed.
 One approach leverages structural properties of the target problem, such as symmetries or interaction topologies~\citep{meyer_2023, le_2023, wierichs_2023, farhi_2014}.
 Another direction involves \textit{adaptive algorithms}, which build the ansatz incrementally during training by adding or removing gates~\citep{turati_2023, claudino_2020, mukherjee_2023}.
 These methods start with a smaller and simpler circuit which is then evolved dynamically, avoiding to start with a large and complex one that may be challenging to optimize.
 Adaptive VQAs include an adaptive formulation of VQE, namely ADAPT-VQE~\citep{grimsley_2019}, along with its variants qubit-ADAPT-VQE~\citep{tang_2021}, QEB-ADAPT-VQE~\citep{yordanov_2021}, and Overlap-ADAPT-VQE~\citep{feniou_2023}.
 These methods are primarily designed for quantum chemistry applications and construct the ansatz by selecting gates from a domain-specific pool tailored to the molecular system under study.
 Adaptive strategies have also been explored for QAOA.
 For example, the approach proposed in~\citep{zhu_2022} selects mixer unitaries in a layer-wise fashion during training.
 Additional adaptive techniques for ansatz construction include genetic algorithms~\citep{rattew_2020, chivilikhin_2020, las-heras_2016}, heuristic optimization methods~\citep{cincio_2018, du_2022, bilkis_2023, ostaszewski_adapt_2021}, and reinforcement learning-based approaches (see Section~\ref{subsubsec:RL_for_QC}), which aim to automate circuit design in a data-driven and systematic way.
+However, expanding the search space beyond the ansatz parameters to include the structure of the ansatz itself results in a significantly more difficult problem.

+Our work builds on these data-driven approaches to ansatz discovery, while explicitly addressing scalability to larger systems.
+We propose to separate \emph{structure discovery} from \emph{deployment}: circuit blocks are discovered on small instances where automated search is feasible, and are subsequently composed, via an explicit composition rule, into ansatzes for larger instances.
+This modular approach enables to build the ansatz required for problems of arbitrary size, avoiding the need to re-run an expensive architecture search whenever the problem dimension increases.
+More broadly, this research direction targets a key obstacle in automated circuit design, namely the difficulty of scaling architecture search with system size, and seeks to enable classical architecture-search methods for problems of arbitrary (and practically relevant) size.